Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/README.md

     * [List geodatabase versions](Shared/Samples/Geoprocessing/ListGeodatabaseVersions)

-    This sample demonstrates how to use GeoprocessingTask to get available geodatabase versions from the enterprise geodatabase.
-Geoprocessing task will return the versions as a table that is shown to the user in a list.
-This is a good example how to use geoprocessing on mapless application.
+    This sample calls a custom GeoprocessingTask to get a list of available versions for an enterprise geodatabase.
+The task returns a table of geodatabase version information, which is displayed in the app as a list.

 - **Statistics**